GoranP/backendassignment/README.md

 Both components are completely independent and horizontally scalable.
 Hardpoint for both components is Redis server.

 Everything is dockerized and to start the system execute docker/dockerbuild shell script.
+Script shold be started from docker directory like `./dockerbuild`

 In dockerbuild script is commented code as an example of docker push to AWS.
 Read more info how to test deploy in the script itself.